imperviousai/specs/did-usage.md

 ## Service Endpoint Examples

-The DID specification is highly adaptable and generalized to various many use cases.
+The DID specification is highly adaptable and generalized for various use cases.
 Many of these use cases involve the use of [service endpoints](https://www.w3.org/TR/did-core/#services).
 See this example below:

 ```
 {